jiahzengW/jiahzengW.github.io/index.md

 My fascination lies at the intersection of semiconductor technology and artificial intelligence.
 It is here that I see the potential for transformative advancements——"AI4S"

-Should you find any aspect of my journey or interests intriguing, or if you are keen on discussing potential collaborations, please do not hesitate to reach out to me at *wangjiazheng[at]whu[dot]edu[dot]cn*.
+Should you find any aspect of my journey or interests intriguing, or if you are keen on discussing potential collaborations, please do not hesitate to reach out to me at *wangjiazheng@whu.edu.cn*.
 Let's explore the endless possibilities that technology holds, together.

 ## Academic Background